Meta MultiplayerOnly 1 player is present playing in their own game at a time, but there are other players doing this as

-- Nearly all Xbox 360 and PS3 games have support for this.
+- Nearly all PlayStation 3 and Xbox 360 games have support for this.
 This is also the essence of Speedrunning

 - NetHack has the score list which can be seen by other players on the same system (e.g. a public server), and there are "bones files" which store the contents of a level on which a character died.
 The program "Hearse" can be used to exchange bones files with other players.